VladKochetov007/quick_trade/README.md

                                5,  # hour
                                16,  # minute
-                               57)  # second (Leave a few seconds to download data from the exchange and strategy.)
+                               57)  # second (Leave a few seconds to download data from the exchange)

 class MyTrade(ExampleStrategies):